 If my father had not had a life insurance policy, I have no idea how my family would have come up with the $14,953 for his funeral.
 Could you or your family come up with that kind of money at a moment's notice?
 If not, you need to call my buddy Adam Harriger over at State Farm to talk about getting yourself a life insurance policy...even if it's just a small one to cover your funeral expenses.
 None of us are promised tomorrow, which is why I gave Adam a call last year to get myself a policy right after I had my daughter.
 We all want to leave this world in a better condition than we found it and that starts at home with our families.
 Don't riddle your family with debt upon your exit from this world.
 A 5-minute phone call and an easy monthly payment could make all the difference in the world to those you leave behind.
 Call Adam today at 240-686-6426 or visit his website at www.myagentisadam.com.
 You will never regret taking the time to address this subject.

-Join us in a few weeks for the final installment in this series where we will examine what life after death looks like.
+Click here for the final installment in this series where we examine what life after death looks like.